rchain/architecture-docs/execution_model/rhovm.rst

 In this case, the I/O pair is satisfied by two node operators, one writing a block to a stream and one reading a block from a stream.
 The difference is that, in this use-case, node operators are communicating through an AMQP, where channels are network addresses instead of local memory addresses.

-The current state configuration and instructions of the VM, as well as the history of state configuration and bytecode differences are stored in a key-value database. **Bytecode instructions are applied to the members of a key-value database.** We are required to apply the consensus algorithm when node operators have differing configurations for the same instance of RhoVM.
+The current state configuration and instruction set of the VM, as well as the history of state configurations and bytecode differences are stored in a persistent key-value database. **Bytecode instructions are applied to the members of a key-value database.** We are required to apply the consensus algorithm when node operators have differing configurations for the same instance of RhoVM.

 Bytecode differencesRegardless of how a channel is implemented, all binding alterations committed to the virtual machine are written to storage: